 It’s important to make contact – if we don’t try to work out an arrangement with our supplier, they may threaten to cut us off.

 Cold Weather Payments – these are paid to us automatically if we get Universal Credit, Pension Credit, Income Support, Income-based Jobseeker’s Allowance or Income-based Employment and Support Allowance.
-We’ll receive the payment when the temperature in our area drops to freezing or below for seven days in a row.
+In Scotland, we get a one-off payment regardless of temperatures.
+In other areas we’ll receive the payment when the temperature in our area drops to freezing or below for seven days in a row.

 Photo: Andres Ayrton / Pexels